How Leadership & Ministry Work

 Our's is a dynamic faith, more than a fixed religion or a fluid spirituality.
 Likewise our approach to leadership is flexible and practical more than structural and idealogical.
 A group of 12 people needs less leadership than a congregation of 500.

-As a "Biblical" church we look at the roles and responsibilities used in the first churches as recorded in the New Testament.
-But we also notice that there is no full definitive list of roles and positions and their hierarchical relationships given anywere in scripture.
-The roles we encounter are in a context that needs what they offer.
+• As a "Biblical" Church we look at the roles and responsibilities used in the first churches as recorded in the New Testament.
+But we also notice that there is no full and definitive list of roles and positions and exactly how they all relate given anywere in scripture.
+The roles we encounter address a context that needs what they offer.

-• As a "Jesus Centred" Church give precedence to the examples and teaching of Jesus in what we look for in a Leader.
+• As a "Jesus Centred" Church, we give precedence to the examples and teaching of Jesus in what we look for in a Leader in terms of character and behaviour.

 The Sections below are intended to both convey or style of leadership an explain how it works at the present time.